 In 1944 all the bridges in Florence except the Ponte Vecchio were destroyed by the retreating German army.
 They blocked access to the Ponte Vecchio by demolishing the medieval buildings on each side.
 These have since been renovated and re-built.

 The devastating floods of 1966 actually flooded the bridge and its shops.
 However, the bridge somehow managed to withstand the enormous weight of silt and water.
 A testimony to the quality of its construction.

 The bridge is always open and is part of the pedestrian zone to the south of Piazza della Repubblica towards the Palazzo Pitti.

-Ponte Vecchio is a very popular place to take an evening walk or passeggiata, the art of taking a stroll in the evening, a social event which takes place all over Italy.
-If you want some stunning photos this is a great place for night time shots.
+Ponte Vecchio is a very popular place to take an evening walk or passeggiata, the art of taking a stroll in the evening, a social event that takes place all over Italy.
+If you want some stunning photos this is a great place for nighttime shots.

 Like some other famous bridges, a recent custom has started where couples declare their “everlasting love” by securing a padlock on Cellini’s monument.
 The keys must then be tossed into the River Arno, which becomes their love’s custodian for all eternity.
 The local authority takes a dim view of this and now imposes heavy fines on anyone declaring their love in this fashion, you have been warned!!

 It is possible to see the bridge from underneath by taking a boat ride in a traditional “barchetta”, offered by the Renaioli (Florence’s rowing association).
 The 45-minute trips along the Arno are available from May until September.
 Trips start from the pier near the Piazza Mentana not far from the Ponte alle Grazie.